William J. Connell (historian)

-William John ("Bill") Connell (born July 22, 1958) is an American historian and holder of the Joseph M. and Geraldine C. La Motta Chair in Italian Studies at Seton Hall University.
-He is a leading specialist in Italian history, Early Modern European history and the history of Italian Americans, and he writes broadly on other topics.
+William John Connell (born July 22, 1958) is an American historian and holder of the Joseph M. and Geraldine C. La Motta Chair in Italian Studies at Seton Hall University.
+He is a leading specialist in Italian history, Early Modern European history and the history of Italian Americans.
+He also writes broadly on other topics.
 In 2019 he was named an Andrew Carnegie Fellow.

 Early life and education

 Connell was educated at the Trinity School (New York City), Bronxville High School, and Yale University, where he belonged to Saybrook College and the Manuscript Society and received his B.A. in 1980 summa cum laude.
 After an internship with U.S. Senator Lowell Weicker and a job as a gardener on the island of Elba, he worked in banking for the Manufacturers Hanover Trust Company and then as research assistant for columnist Joseph Alsop before entering graduate school in History at the University of California, Berkeley, where he received his Ph.D. in 1989.